umautobots/nsavp_tools/documentation/data_format.md

 - Where applicable, units or descriptors are written as H5 scalar attributes attached to H5 datasets (e.g. the H5 dataset `/image_raw/timestamps` will have an attribute named `units` with value `nanoseconds`).
 - The first dimension of each H5 dataset indexes across messages and chunking is performed along the first dimension only.
 Additionally, any two chunked datasets from the same message have the same chunk size along the first dimension such that data from all message fields can be read in as full chunks.

-We recommend using the [HDFView GUI](https://www.hdfgroup.org/downloads/hdfview/) to view the contents of the H5 files.
-Commandline tools `h5ls` and `h5dump` can also be used print the contents of the H5 files.
+We provide a script for converting the H5 files back to the ROS1 rosbag format.
+See the section [Converting H5 Files to a ROS1 Rosbag File](conversion.md#4-converting-h5-files-to-a-ros1-rosbag-file) in the conversion documentation page.

 ## 2. Sensor Specific Data Format and Characteristics